Supper Mario Broth: Activity

 Since 2016, the Supper Mario Broth blog and social media accounts have been owned and run by one individual, a German man in his 30s who prefers to be known as simply "Broth".
-Content regularly shared on the sites includes sprites, models, glitches, advertisements, merchandise, screenshots, GIFs, and artwork.
-The most viewed post on the Supper Mario Broth blog is a GIF from Mario Golf: Toadstool Tour.
-Supper Mario Broth has also amassed large followings on Tumblr and Twitter.
+Content regularly shared on Supper Mario Broth includes sprites, models, glitches, advertisements, merchandise, screenshots, GIFs, and artwork.
+The most viewed post on the Supper Mario Broth blog is a GIF from the 2003 sports video game Mario Golf: Toadstool Tour.
+Supper Mario Broth has also amassed large followings on both Tumblr and X.

-The sites have followed a strict "veracity policy" since 2017, and posts deemed to be in violation of said policy have been removed.
-Despite some of Supper Mario Broth's content being perceived as ironic humor, the sites' author has stated: "I'm not a humorous person.
+Supper Mario Broth has followed a strict "veracity policy" since 2017, and posts deemed to be in violation of said policy have been removed.
+Despite some of Supper Mario Broth's content being perceived as ironic humor, the blog's author has stated: "I'm not a humorous person.
 I'm the sort of person who likes facts.
 If you have looked at my blog for even a second, you might have noticed that the content post is very outlandish, but it is all factual.
 And I realized that outlandish factual content looks a lot like joke content."

-The author of the Supper Mario Broth sites has experienced financial difficulties, despite having a job working with elderly individuals with mental illnesses such as Alzheimer's.
-An interview with Vice revealed that the author had sold all of his video games as well as their corresponding consoles.
-The author has relied on a Patreon to continue running the accounts, as well as work on a comic inspired by Paper Mario: The Thousand-Year Door.
+The author of Supper Mario Broth has experienced financial difficulties, despite having a job working with elderly individuals with mental disorders such as Alzheimer's disease.
+An interview with Vice revealed that the author had sold all of his video games along with their corresponding video game consoles.
+The author has relied on a Patreon to continue running Supper Mario Broth, as well as work on a comic inspired by the 2004 role-playing video game Paper Mario: The Thousand-Year Door.
 As of September 2018, the Patreon was being backed by 222 people.

-In October 2024, the author of Supper Mario Broth announced that due to the death of his mother, of whom he had been the primary caretaker for the past six years, he would have to discontinue work on Supper Mario Broth.
-After the owner posted a now-private YouTube video in which he asked for financial help, the number of Patreon supporters for the blog would increase from a few hundred to more than 4,000.
-In a subsequent Twitter post, the owner announced that he would be able to continue running the sites full time, as well as "invest into material and equipment for more and better Mario content".
+In October 2024, the author of Supper Mario Broth announced that due to the death of his mother, of whom he had been the primary caretaker for the past six years, he would have to discontinue working on Supper Mario Broth.
+After the author posted a now-private YouTube video in which he asked for financial help, the number of Patreon supporters for Supper Mario Broth increased from a few hundred to more than 4,000.
+On October 18, the author announced via a tweet that he would be able to run Supper Mario Broth full time, as well as "invest into material and equipment for more and better Mario content".